From 1798, for the next 30 years or so, Bloomfield House was occupied by Arthur and Theodosia Crawford and their children.

 The sympathies of his younger brother, Captain Arthur Crawford, remain decidedly enigmatic, though I suspect he was more closely allied to the establishment than his brother John had once been.
 As already mentioned, Arthur was a member of the Petty Jury for Russell's trial.

-the death of Theodosia’s father and of the ill-fated rebellion of the United Irishmen, Arthur and Theodosia Crawford moved into their new residence – Bloomfield House.
+In 1798, the year of the death of Theodosia’s father and of the ill-fated rebellion of the United Irishmen, Arthur and Theodosia Crawford moved into their new residence – Bloomfield House.

 Thomas Russell and Arthur Crawford